hugp-ri/hicup-plus/docs/index.rst

 General Information
 *******************

-This documentation describes HiCUP+, a bioinformatics pipeline produced by the Babraham Institute for processing Hi-C data.
+This documentation describes HiCUP+, a fork of the HiCUP bioinformatics pipeline produced by the Babraham Institute for processing Hi-C data.
+This version is maintained by H.U.
+Group Research Institute, G.K. in Tokyo, Japan.
 The documentation has three sections:

 1. Overview - an explanation of Hi-C and how HiCUP+ helps analyse this kind of data